 Since Jan 1st 2021 , any package delivered from the UK to Ireland that had a value less than €22 (including delivery charges) , was exempt from Irish import VAT.
 Brexit also meant that UK Vat should not be charged on sales to Ireland .

-This means that on packages under €22 – that are liable for UK VAT – Irish shoppers using Amazon UK got a 16.66% price reduction from January to July 2021
+This meant that on packages under €22 – that were liable for UK VAT – Irish shoppers using Amazon UK got a 16.66% price reduction from January to July 2021

 (Books are VAT free in both countries and are not affected.)